 Credit: Envato Elements/ DragonImages

-Apartment dwellers can also install security system equipment to protect their homes.
-The top home security providers offer a range of apartment-friendly security systems with features like wireless connection and adhesive installation that are convenient for renters.
-Consider installing cameras at your front entry or backyard, window or door sensors, and motion detectors.
+You can also install security system equipment to protect your home.
+The best home security companies have options that work well for renters, with features like wireless setup and adhesive installation.
+Think about placing cameras at your front door or in the backyard, adding window or door sensors, and adding motion detectors for added security.

 3) Report Any Broken Lights